World War II Enlistees

 The Congressional Serial Set (also known as the Sheepskin Set) consists of hundreds of thousands of reports to and from Congress.
 Categories of possible interest to genealogists are reports on private bills (e.g. "Mesita Juana Lopez, private land claim in New Mexico,") petitions to the government ("James Bradford and others, hunters of Oregon, petition of, to settle on Columbia River"), and lists of government employees ("Names of all persons employed in branches of War Department, except officers of the Army, 1849").

-Western Libraries has an index to the Serial Set, covering 1789-1969, and owns several thousands of the Serial Set volumes.
+Western Libraries has an index to the Serial Set, covering 1789-1969, and owns several thousands of the paper Serial Set volumes.

-Some volumes of the Serial Set are available free via the Library of Congress's Century of Law-Making.
 All volumes from 1995 forward are online through the Government Printing Office.

-Librarian |
+Librarian